danielithomas/settings/setup/README.md

 Setup for various environments

-1. You should just be able to run `install-scripts.sh` and that's that.
+1. You should just be able to run `install-and-configure-all.sh` and that's that.
 It will then run the install scripts for the given environment (Mac or linux).
 After it finishes this, the install config script will run, piping the config-bashrc.txt contents into your `.bashrc`

 ## Items installed: